Local. Independent. Physician-Owned Since 1949.

 Several measures can help with dry eyes:

-- When in the home, decrease drafts, avoid fans, and direct heating vents away from your face.
+• Decrease drafts, avoid fans, and direct heating vents away from your face when in the home.
 These solutions help decrease evaporation that occurs when air moves across the eyes;

-- For chronic or severe dry eyes, ask your ophthalmologist.
-An ophthalmologist is a medical or osteopathic doctor who specializes in eye and vision care.
-They are trained in a full spectrum of treatments for dry eyes, including the insertion of tear duct plugs.
-These tiny, biocompatible devices can be easily and painlessly inserted into your eyes to help relieve dry eyes.
-Read more about dry eye remedies here.
+• Ask your ophthalmologist for chronic or severe dry eyes.
+An ophthalmologist is a medical or osteopathic doctor specializing in eye and vision care.
+They are experts in the full spectrum of treatments for dry eyes, including the insertion of tear duct plugs.
+These tiny, biocompatible devices can be quickly and painlessly inserted into your eyes to help relieve dry eyes.

 Watery Eyes and Cold Weather

-Watering eyes are common as we step outside into colder winter temperatures.
-When cold air causes more evaporation, our eyes are left with a thinner cushion of tears that protect the sensitive surface cells.
+Watering eyes are familiar as we step outside into colder winter temperatures.
+When cold air causes more evaporation, our eyes have a thinner cushion of tears protecting sensitive surface cells.
 This condition can trigger a reflex that tells the lacrimal gland (the eye gland that secretes an aqueous tear film layer) to produce extra tears.
 The result is that tears can flood our eyes and spill onto our cheeks.

 In this case, the tearing is actually due to evaporation; treatment for watery eyes is similar to dry eyes.